 With ongoing advancements in visual technology, businesses are constantly looking for new and innovative methods to promote their brand as well as create engaging experiences for customers and enhance the overall experience of stakeholders.
 With advancements in smart phone technology, augmented reality (AR) is now more accessible than ever to the public, allowing many businesses and brands to develop immersive and captivating content.
 One industry that has greatly benefitted from utilising augmented reality is the retail sector, which has now begun to use this innovative technology to promote products and services, increase brand awareness, and enhance the customer journey.

-In this blog, we explore 5 different ways in which businesses operating in the retail industry have utilised augmented reality.
+In this blog, we explore 5 examples of augmented reality in retail and how different businesses have utilised this technology!

 …but before we dive in, we should probably give a brief explanation as to what augmented reality technology is!